ugorji/android-conversation-backup/README.txt

 UI is simple, with only one activity, that gives prompt for
 - backup all conversations or specify numbers to backup for
 - what to backup: call logs, messages, MMS attachments???
-- should we delete backed up items, and should we email u the archive later?
+- should we delete backed up items, and should we send/share (e.g. via email) the archive later?

 CONCERNS
 ========